Revive Adserver Hosted edition

 As a client of Revive Adserver Hosted edition, we hope you can benefit from the information we’ve put together on the page below, so that you can better fulfil your own obligations with regard to privacy, the processing of personal data, and data protection in general.
 And of course: thanks for being our client, we very much value your business!

-I'm considering to join Revive Adserver Hosted edition as a client
+I'm considering to join Revive Adserver Hosted edition as a subscriber

 GDPR – General Data Protection Regulations